 Ralph brings this artisanal approach to his furniture collection.
 With unique and luxurious materials and skillfully crafted components, he continues his vision of adding refinement, beauty and tranquility to both the world of fashion, and now, interior design.

 Creativity doesn’t just run in his blood, it runs through his lineage, as Stefan Gulassa was born the youngest of 6 into a family filled to the brim with artistic ingenuity.
-After attending art school in California and receiving a degree in Industrial Design, Gulassa joined the Peace Corps and travelled to Tunisia where he was challenged with helping the community re-embrace traditional architectural techniques to build economical and functional housing.
+After attending art school in California and receiving a degree in Industrial Design, Gulassa joined the Peace Corps and traveled to Tunisia where he was challenged with helping the community re-embrace traditional architectural techniques to build economical and functional housing.
 It was this experience, plus the influence of his brother David with whom he worked for several years afterwards, that helped open Gulassa up to the freedom of experience and the joy of the journey.
 Earlier in life his visions were more structured and intentional, but later he found the lightness in allowing himself and his work to be influenced by the process, and to let that be the ultimate guide.

 In 2008 Gulassa launched his own firm, Stefan Gulassa LLC based in Seattle, WA, where he designs exceptional lighting and accessory pieces.
 His exclusive collaboration with HOLLY HUNT launching in 2013 features light fixtures that celebrate Gulassa’s hands-on approach, with true artisanal techniques and construction.
 The collection emanates a radiant life force that can come only from a designer who lets his own personality breathe honesty and integrity into the soul of every piece.